Free AI Tool

 Read our Homepage Optimization Guide

 Paste any headline.
-The analyzer evaluates it across five dimensions: emotional resonance, power word density, clarity, specificity, and click-through rate potential.
+The headline scorer evaluates it across five dimensions: emotional resonance, power-word density, clarity, specificity, and click-through rate potential.
 Each dimension is weighted by research into what drives readers to click, read, and share.

 You get a 0-100 score plus three rewritten alternatives that fix whatever your headline gets wrong.
 If your original scores 55 because it lacks specificity, the rewrites add numbers, timeframes, or concrete outcomes.
 No guessing which version wins.
 Test them all and publish the strongest.